Home : Earlham Summer : Frequent asked questions

 How many students attend Earlham Summer?

-Approximately 120 students attend the Earlham Summer Programs.
-Each six-day session of camp will have 60 students attend.
-Class sizes are capped at 15 students so that students receive individual attention from the teaching faculty.
+Approximately 120 to 140 total students attend the Earlham Summer programs.
+Each six-day session of camp includes 60 to 70 students.
+Class size is capped at 15 students each.
+The size of the class is intended to be small so that students receive individual attention from the teaching faculty.

 What does a typical day at Earlham Summer include?
 Is there free time?

 Students are required to attend all class sessions, as well as meetings and evening events.
 While there is some free time on certain evenings, the majority of the day is highly structured.
 Please note students may have to complete homework assignments or study during their free time.
-Tentative daily schedule:
+A tentative schedule can be found below.

 TimeActivityLocation